 - Failure to unambiguously condemn acts of white supremacist violence, while cutting federal funding for groups that fight far-right extremism, even though it is the greatest domestic terror threat.

 - Naked profiteering.
 Trump is a president who profits daily while in office, including from selling access to himself through membership at his golf club, Mar-a-Lago, the price of which he doubled the moment he took office.
 The president should make decisions in the best interest of the country, not have his judgment clouded by the prospect of personal financial gain.

-- An racist attorney general ramping up the “war on drugs” and mass incarceration—he ordered to seek the most severe charges and strictest sentences—while ending programs curbing police brutality.
+- An racist attorney general ramping up the “war on drugs” and mass incarceration—he ordered federal prosecutors to seek the most severe charges and harshest sentences—while ending programs curbing police brutality.
 He based these regressive, draconian policies on bogus statistics.

 - An “election fraud commission” whose real mission is to commit election fraud, not put a stop to it.
 Trump has repeatedly, and falsely, claimed millions voted illegally.
 In reality, voter fraud is very rare.
 Read The Brennan Center’s seminal report “The Truth About Voter Fraud,” which conclusively demonstrates that most allegations of fraud turn out to be baseless.
 (The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve our systems of democracy and justice.
 They work to hold our political institutions and laws accountable to the twin American ideals of democracy and equal justice for all.)

 - Constructing the press as enemy.
 This is not only a violation of the right of freedom of the press, but “poses dire risk to journalists, to our other critical institutions, to the most vulnerable among us and to our democracy as a whole,” wrote law experts in the article Constructing the Press as an Enemy.
 Without an electorate informed of the facts, democracy cannot survive.